-Georgia Gwinnett College is located at 1000 University Center Lane on approximately 200 acres located off Collins Hill Road at Ga.
+Georgia Gwinnett College is located at 1000 University Center Lane on approximately 240 acres located off Collins Hill Road at Ga.
 Highway 316/University Parkway in Lawrenceville, Georgia.

-Eight academic and support buildings service the functions of Georgia Gwinnett College, along with 1029 beds of student housing:
+Ten academic and support buildings service the functions of Georgia Gwinnett College, along with 1029 beds of student housing:

 Building A - The first academic building opened in January, 2002.
-With approximately 124,000 square feet, this building provides classrooms, science labs, a food court, bookstore, advisement/testing, faculty offices and an Information Services desk with computer/internet stations available to students.
+With approximately 124,000 square feet, this building provides classrooms, science labs, a food court, advisement/testing, faculty offices, a help desk and support services area.
+It also houses police, security offices, and an information commons area with computer/internet stations available to students.